EB-Cyber-Repos/Miami2100/Players/Heather.md

 - Throwing Knives
 - ZeroPoint Energy Buckler
 -  Magic 8-Ball - No matter where, no matter when.
 You can always give the 8-Ball a shack and get some honest advice.
 Just don't come asking for refund when it gives you bad news.
+- Neuralyzer Shot - The ultimate roofie.
+Inject this into someone and they'll pass out for around 8 hours, and have very fuzzy recollection on the 8 hours before their power nap.

 **NOTES**
 - Muscle mommy Jessica Rabbit.